 implementation based on lifecycle callbacks was elaborated, which then turned

-application started by GTK, and the existing GTK code was retrofitted to
+typical UI based application started-up by GTK-main, and the existing GTK

 the design leaned toward loosely coupled parts and a formal lifecycle; which